How long have you been an agent?

 - Think sports.
 Is the local team doing well?
 Set out party favors that feature their colors, logo, or star players.
 If possible, put out some lawn games for the kids.
 Will there be a big game on the day of your open house?
 Rent a large-screen television, and play it while fans stroll throughout the home.

 And don’t forget to use our FREE open house kit!
 It includes a welcome sign to greet attendees, a sign-in sheet to ensure you collect information to add to your sales funnel, a survey to solicit feedback, and even coloring pages for parents with children in tow.
-(Sorry; crayons not included🖍.)
+(Crayons not included 🖍.)

 Personally branded magazine: Demonstrate you’re a professional

-Trust me on this—having your own beautiful, personally branded magazine with your image, logo, and contact information printed on the cover will dispel all doubts and immediately quiet your prospects’ concerns about your status as an inexperienced real estate agent.
+If that was your magazine, tell me it wouldn’t dispel all doubts and immediately quiet any prospects’ concerns about your status as an inexperienced real estate agent.

-We offer three such magazines, but here’s the kicker—you can tell your prospects that you can:
+We offer four such magazines (click this link to get a free PDF sample), but here’s the kicker—you can tell your prospects that you can:

 - Advertise their home on the back cover with a custom ad, AND